j2store/userguide/troubleshoot-cart-issues.md

 * **[How To Solve Mini Cart module related issues?](#cart-module-issues)**
 * **[I don't see Add to Cart Button.
 What is the problem?](#not-show-cart-button)**
 * **[HOW TO move Add to Cart Button using the Short Plugin tag](#move-cart-button)**

+<a name="items-not-added"></a>
+#### Not adding items to the cart

+EU e-Privacy Directive plugin does not even allow the Joomla session cookie.
+That means, no one can login in the front end including customers.

+In the plugin settings, make sure the Joomla session cookie is allowed.
+J2Store saves the cart data in the Joomla session and maintains the cart record id there and also address information (if checked out as guest).
+So J2store at least requires you to allow the Joomla session cookie.

 <a name="cart-clear"></a>
 #### Cart cleared during registration